markuta/blog/_posts/2020-10-25-bitwarden-and-nginx-server-on-raspberry-pi.md

 ##### Dockerfile

 This Dockerfile was created to ease the installation process.
-It contains three containers with some configuration options.
+It contains two containers with some configuration options.
 You will have to change these to suite your own environment.
 The environment variables for the Bitwarden container are for my own personal preference.

 ```yaml
 version: "3.5"